GBA condemns Francis Xavier Sosu over 'political judges' comment

-The Ghana Bar Association (GBA) has condemned the Member of Parliament (MP) for the Madina Constituency, Mr Francis Xavier Sosu, for implying that some judges are politically motivated in the discharge of the work.
+The Ghana Bar Association (GBA) has condemned the National Democratic Congress (NDC) Member of Parliament (MP) for the Madina Constituency, Mr Francis Xavier Sosu, for implying that some judges are politically motivated in the discharge of their work.

-But a statement issued Monday and jointly signed by the National President and National Secretary of the GBA, Yaw Acheampong Boafo and Kwaku Gyau Baffour, condemned Mr Sosu, saying his statement “smacks of deep-seated ignorance, as the tenure of judges per the Constitution, 1992, and other relevant laws, is never in any way whatsoever tied to the tenure of the political regime under which judges are appointed”.
+But a statement dated February 14, 2022, jointly signed by the National President and National Secretary of the GBA, Yaw Acheampong Boafo and Kwaku Gyau Baffour, condemned Mr Sosu, saying his statement “smacks of deep-seated ignorance, as the tenure of judges per the Constitution, 1992, and other relevant laws, is never in any way whatsoever tied to the tenure of the political regime under which judges are appointed”.

 “Judges, unlike political office holders, are not elected into office; hence it is reckless for anybody to give the slightest suggestion that the tenure of judges are linked to the tenure of the political regimes under which judges are appointed,” the statement added.